Modern Slavery Statement

 The Organisation has the following policies which further define its stance on modern slavery:

 Employee Code of Conduct.
-The Organisation's code makes clear to employees the actions and behaviour expected of them when representing the Organisation.
-The Organisation strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.
+The Organisation's code makes clear to employees the actions and behaviour expected of them when representing the organisation.
+The organisation strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.

 Recruitment Policy.
 The Organisation uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.